KDFX-CD: History

-In 1997, Pacific Media Corporation (which was principally controlled by Robinson O. Everett) entered into a local management agreement (LMA) with a subsidiary of Beverly Hills, California-based Lambert Broadcasting, LLC.
+In 1997, Pacific Media Corporation (which was principally controlled by Robinson O. Everett) entered into a local management agreement (LMA) with a subsidiary of Beverly Hills, California–based Lambert Broadcasting, LLC.
 That company split the translator off and relaunched it as a separate Fox affiliate serving the Coachella Valley.
 On August 23 of that year, the station moved to UHF channel 33 and adopted KDFX-LP as its call sign.
 The LMA and options to purchase the two stations were sold a year later to the News-Press Gazette Company of St. Joseph, Missouri, bringing KDFX under common control with KESQ-TV.
 Lambert invested heavily in the station and upgraded it to Class A status on April 7, 2003, as KDFX-CA. In November 2007, NPG filed to buy the stations for $2 million.
 The station was licensed for digital operation on March 18, 2015, taking on the call sign KDFX-CD.

-Programming

-Syndicated programming

-Syndicated programming on KDFX includes The Wendy Williams Show, The Real, The Simpsons and Mike & Molly among others.